AndreaRibuoli/RIBY/README.md

 It also offered us the ability to prepare memory consistently when calls are to be performed.

-The object oriented nature of the Ruby language enabled the designers of **fiddle** to simplify the final usage of shared library entries: with `Fiddle::Function.new` we SIMPLY pass the function templates: the object instance we are returned with is then capable of handling the parameters provided in a subsequent elegant `call` method.
+The object oriented nature of the Ruby language enabled the designers of **fiddle** to simplify the final usage of shared library entries: with `Fiddle::Function.new` we simply pass the function templates: the object instance we are returned with is then capable of handling the parameters provided in a subsequent elegant `call` method.

 As we approach the **[_ILECALLX](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_74/apis/pase__ilecall.htm)** documentation we understand the difference!
 The burden of invoking a service program entry with a prepared set of arguments is all on our shoulders!